mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

 Goto Statements
 ---------------

 Goto is a command that allows you to jump unconditionally to a specific location within a procedure.
-Gotos can ‘jump’ forward or backward within a script but they may not leave the alias or event itself (they cannot jump to any calling routine as well).
+Gotos can 'jump' forward or backward within a script but they may not leave the alias or event itself (they cannot jump to any calling routine as well).
 The goto command tells mIRC to jump to another line which matches a label.

 Although in many cases the use of gotos can often lead to spaghetti-code. and can usually be replaced with easier to read and follow while statements and if statements, it is still important to understand this command and have it in your toolbox.